 USPTO Requires U.S. Licensed Attorney for Foreign Trademark Applicants and Registrants

-Steven E. Feldman, Bret A. Hrivnak, Sherry L. Rollo, Jeanne L. Seewald, Daniel J. Smola, Nathan B. Webb
+Steven E. Feldman, Sherry L. Rollo, Jeanne L. Seewald, Daniel J. Smola, Nathan B. Webb

 Earlier in July 2019, the United States Patent and Trademark Office (USPTO) issued a final rule amending the Rules of Practice in Trademark Cases, the Rules of Practice in Filings Pursuant to the Protocol Relating to the Madrid Agreement Concerning the International Registration of Marks, and the rules regarding Representation of Others Before the USPTO.
 This new rule requires foreign-domiciled trademark applicants, registrants, and parties to a Trademark Trial and Appeal Board proceeding to be represented by a U.S. licensed attorney.
 This rule will go into effect August 3, 2019.